 A key component of the EPA is its inclusion of social and labour provisions in a dedicated chapter on Social Aspects.
 In Articles 191-196, the Parties to the Agreement reaffirm their commitment to internationally-recognized core labour standards, as defined by relevant ILO Conventions and to the promotion of full employment and decent work.
 It also highlights the value of greater policy coherence between trade policies, and employment and social policies.

-umbrella employers' organizations and trade unions in the Caribbean for
+employers' organizations and trade unions in the Caribbean for support to raise

 representatives and trade unionists, from September 2009 to February 2010 in the Bahamas, Grenada and Trinidad and Tobago.